Practicing applying math, science, and technology concepts to solve real-world problems through a biblical worldview.

 High Altitude Balloon Launch

-Students at Open Door Christian School are about to embark on an epic adventure.
-They will spend the next few months learning about atmospheric science and then launch a high-altitude balloon to the edge of the stratosphere!
+Students at Open Door Christian School embark on an epic adventure every other year (beginning in Spring of 2021).
+They spend months learning about atmospheric science and then launch a high-altitude balloon to the edge of the stratosphere!

-The 5th and 6th graders will construct a payload that will take video footage and weather data of the 100,000 ft journey while also carrying a science experiment to be voted on by the entire student body.
-The launch day will occur around the beginning of May.
+The Junior High students construct a payload that takes video footage and weather data of the 100,000 ft journey while also carrying a science experiment that is voted on by the entire student body.
+To see the video from our last launch, click here!

 Motorized Wheelchair Project

-The 4th grade students are constructing a motorized wheelchair to help a child in need.
+The 2020-2021 4th grade students constructed a motorized wheelchair to help a child in need.
 In STEM, we learn that engineers solve problems to help people.
 In this spirit, we are being the hands and feet of Christ while using our skills to bless others.
 Part of the project includes printing parts using our 3D printer.

 Our 2021 Science Fair provided students in 3rd-6th grades with the opportunity to showcase their scientific inquiry, skills, and interests.